Medical Emergency Assistance Program

 The Director of the Office of Community Standards will allow MEA to cover a student when the student:

-1. Has received emergency medical treatment as a result of an episode of alcohol or other drug abuse;
+1. When emergency personnel were summoned as a result of an episode of alcohol or other drug abuse;

 2. A bystander (not acting in an "official" university capacity) has called for help on your behalf; and,

 3. Has not previously been covered by MEA.

 Once.
 If a student has a second high-risk situation they will face student conduct charges.
 Students calling for help or assisting in a high-risk situation, even if they are in violation of an alcohol or drug policy, may use MEA multiple times.

 If MEA is granted will the student have any responsibility?

 Yes.
 In order to successfully complete MEA, students must: